 Don't even ask me why this could be a reason.
 It just sort of made sense in that little brain of mine.
 A lot of sense, actually, because that was probably what inspired me to start learning a new language.
 On second thought, at least I could access my mum's learning materials and notes? (nope, I never found them.)

-Later in my life, some less stupid reasons emerged: my high school only offered French and Japanese courses, thus I continued my petit voyage of French-learning; I then decided to learn a language from each major language family, and the place in the Romance language has already been occupied, which is another blow to my Spanish-adoring ears, unfortunately.
+Later in my life, some less stupid reasons emerged: my high school only offered French and Japanese courses, thus I continued my petit voyage of French-learning; I then decided that I want to learn a language from each major language family, but by then the place in the Romance language is (unfortunately to my Spanish-adoring ears) occupied by French.
 (I still love you though, français.)

 So there you have it, la raison pour laquelle j'apprends le français.
 Now this whole post is waaay out of my French proficiency, so yay for me to be able to explain to that French guy next time (not)?